TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TCEform/Index.rst

          string / getText

    Description
-         (Since TYPO3 4.6) Specifies a short description of the sheet used as link title in the tab-menu.
+         Specifies a short description of the sheet used as link title in the tab-menu.

 .. ###### END~OF~TABLE ######